Stochastic parrot: Shortcut learning and benchmark flaws

 A significant counterpoint in the debate is the well-documented phenomenon of "shortcut learning."
 Critics of claims for LLM understanding argue that high benchmark scores can be misleading.

 When tests created to test people for language comprehension are used to test LLMs, they sometimes result in false positives caused by spurious correlations within text data.
 Models have shown examples of shortcut learning, which is when a system makes unrelated correlations within data instead of using human-like understanding.

-One such experiment conducted in 2019 tested Google's BERT LLM using the argument reasoning comprehension task.
-BERT was prompted to choose between 2 statements, and find the one most consistent with an argument.
-Below is an example of one of these prompts:

-Argument: Felons should be allowed to vote.
-A person who stole a car at 17 should not be barred from being a full citizen for life.

-Statement A: Grand theft auto is a felony.

-Statement B: Grand theft auto is not a felony.

-Researchers found that specific words such as "not" hint the model towards the correct answer, allowing near-perfect scores when included but resulting in random selection when hint words were removed.
-This problem, and the known difficulties defining intelligence, causes some to argue all benchmarks that find understanding in LLMs are flawed, that they all allow shortcuts to fake understanding.